-Bit of a difficult one, this.
-Though the results of the 2016 referendum have led to the assertion by Theresa May that 'Brexit means Brexit', EU law is fundamentally intertwined with that of the UK and has historically been one of the core subjects of the GDL.
-Ttraditionally students would become familiar with the institutional framework, foundations and underlying principles of the European Union before going on to explore certain areas of substantive EU law.
-Big subjects include the free movement of goods and workers, competition law and the freedom of establishment, as well as the incorporation of the European Convention on Human Rights into our national law.
+Though the result of the 2016 referendum has led to the assertion that ‘Brexit means Brexit’, EU law is fundamentally intertwined with that of the UK and has historically been one of the core subjects of the GDL.
+Traditionally students would become familiar with the institutional framework, foundations and underlying principles of the European Union before going on to explore certain areas of substantive EU law.
+Big subjects include the free movement of goods and workers, competition law and the freedom of establishment.
 The whole thing represents a fascinating mix of politics, history, economics and comparative law, featuring some of the most tongue-twisting case names you're likely to come across.
-How all this will change post-Brexit is anybody's guess, but in any case, the integration of EU and UK law will surely have a profound effect on the content of the GDL going forward.
+How all this will change post-Brexit is anybody's guess, but in any case, the integration of EU and UK law will surely have a profound effect on this part of the syllabus going forward.

 How to apply

 All GDL applications are made online through the Central Applications Board.
 Remember, there's an application fee and it’s worth getting your application in as early as possible if you have your heart set on a particular institution, particularly as LawCabs needs your referee to respond before your application is passed on to the schools you’re interested in.
-Many law schools now offer January as well as September starts for their GDL programmes, and so the application timetable has been reformed to accommodate this.
+Many law schools now offer January fast-track courses (lasting seven months), as well as traditional September starts for their GDL programmes (lasting nine months), and so the application timetable has been reformed to accommodate this.
 Replacing the old process involving first and second round offers, law schools now recruit GDL students on a rolling basis.

 Elsewhere on this website you can find a GDL providers table, detailing course fees and other useful information.